 Want to get a better sense of what Brandeis is looking for?
 You’ll find an extensive, by-the-numbers look at its offerings, from enrollment and tuition statistics to student life and financial aid information, on its Common Data Set.
 For deep insights into how this private research university envisions student success (and how it wants to grow and evolve), read its strategic priorities.
 Reading through this will give you a strong idea of Brandeis’ values.

-What are the Brandeis University supplemental essay prompts?
+What is the Brandeis University supplemental essay prompt?

 For International Students Only: What excites you the most about being an international student at Brandeis University?
 (250 words max)